What Is Pleural Mesothelioma?

 - Patient activity level

-Early diagnosis and treatment is crucial because pleural mesothelioma progresses quickly.
+Early diagnosis and treatment are crucial because pleural mesothelioma progresses quickly.

 There are different treatment options for patients that can prolong life expectancy and improve pain and breathing.
 Treatment options usually depend on the type of cell present in the tumors, the stage, and demographics like gender and age.